jyeungtin/NextDoorScraping/README.md

 Latest update: 15/01/2023

 ## IMPORTANT NOTE!
 The scraper only works for the Dutch version of NextDoor right now!

+If you wish to contribute to the scraper, please contact me on Twitter.

 ## Current Status
 Alpha testing!
 There are few [to-dos](https://github.com/jyeungtin/NextDoorScraping/edit/main/README.md#to-do) to make the scraping more efficient and complete.